 Planning for CSM 2020 - Carol and Karen

 Report from Carol and Karen: They met with Anne Reicherter regarding some of the issues that came up during ELC regarding the WebCPI.
-The plan is to create an advisory board to work with Liaison International that will include a representative from NCCE, APTE, CE SIG members.
-They have a follow up call next week to discuss this further.
-During the meeting they also discussed developing specific plans for data management.
-They are trying to get more specific information from Liaison International to report at CSM.
-Anne had also mentioned, in previous meetings, starting psychometric evaluation of the CPI.
+The plan is to create an advisory board to work with Liaison International that will include a representative from NCCE, APTE, CE SIG members..

 Report form Elsa – no report

-Report from Lisa – membership: she will prepare electronic and paper membership for individuals to sign up at CSM.
-We will try the electronic sign up ahead of the meeting for CSM to assure that it will work appropriately.
+Report from Lisa – membership: We will try the electronic sign up ahead of the meeting for CSM

 Report from Susan and Laurie - Nominating committee: we have a full slate.
-They will prepare a PP presentation for CSM.

 CSM agenda: